bakame-php/aide/src/Error/README.md

 $errors = $touch->errors(); // $errors is a CloakedErrors instance
 $errors->isEmpty(); //true if the execution generated 0 ErrorException; false otherwise foreach ($errors as $error) {
-    $error; //ErrorException instances ordered from the newest one -> oldest one.
+    $error; //ErrorException instances ordered from the newest to the oldest one.
 }
 $errors->first(); // the oldest ErrorException
 $errors->last();  // the newest ErrorException